 Medications can certainly be costly, however, this is not the biggest expense associated with an IVF cycle.
 The biggest costs in an IVF cycle are the monitoring, egg retrieval, and laboratory costs.
 Maintaining a top-notch embryology lab with the latest equipment and highly trained staff is costly, but it’s critical to the success of IVF.
 Whether or not your IVF cycle is stimulated, you’ll still be relying heavily on the work of the embryology lab.

-At Shady Grove Fertility, while we accept more than 30 insurance providers, we’re aware that the cost of treatment can be a significant burden for the many patients without insurance coverage.
-That’s why we offer a number of financial programs that help patients afford treatment.
+At Shady Grove Fertility, while we accept most major insurances, we’re aware that the cost of treatment can be a significant burden for the many patients without insurance coverage.
+That’s why we offer a number of financial programs that help patients afford treatment:

 Fertility medications are also an expensive part of treatment, but many patients who don’t have coverage for fertility treatment do have coverage for some or all of their medications.
 If affording the medications is an issue, we ask that patients let us know.
 Shady Grove Fertility offers a Self-Pay Medication Discount Program, which can offer self-pay patients a combined discount of 25 percent off eligible medications from partner pharmacies.